Bible Verses

 16) Matthew 5:14-16

 You are the light of the world.
-A city that is set on a hill cannot be hidden.
-Nor do they light a lamp and put it under a basket, but on a lampstand, and it gives light to all who are in the house.
-Let your light so shine before men, that they may see your good works and glorify your Father in heaven.
+A city located on a hill can’t be hidden.
+Neither do you light a lamp and put it under a measuring basket, but on a stand; and it shines to all who are in the house.
+Even so, let your light shine before men, that they may see your good works and glorify your Father who is in heaven.

 17) Acts 4:31